StaticReturn/staticreturn.github.io/rules/gameplay/combat.md

 After you have rolled your combat dice you may choose to "save" one die from a previous roll and replace it with a die you just rolled.

+### Critical Success
 When you roll three of the same value you have a **critical success**.
 Until your next turn, when you use one of your dice you may choose to make that action a **critical success**.
-Critical successes tripple the damage, block all damage or upgrade the effect of your action.
+Critical successes double the damage, block all damage or upgrade the effect of your action.

 ### Turns